Last updated: June 21, 2026

 When to Call the Vet

 Behavioral changes are frequently the first visible sign of physical pain — and physical pain in a racehorse is not always obvious.
-A horse with gastric ulcers may show declining appetite, irritability at girth-tightening, and subtle training resistance before any more obvious clinical signs appear.
+A horse with gastric ulcers may show declining appetite, irritability at girth-tightening, and subtle training resistance before any clinical signs appear.
 A horse with joint pain may show training reluctance and drifting in races before the lameness becomes visually apparent at the trot.

 The situations that most consistently warrant a vet call before any other intervention: sudden behavioral change with no obvious environmental trigger; drifting that worsens consistently under fatigue; declining performance across multiple starts with no equipment or training explanation; persistent pre-race sweating or agitation in a horse that was previously manageable; and any behavior that poses a safety risk to the horse, handlers, or riders.

 Medication has a role in acute situations.
-Acepromazine (“Ace”) is sometimes used in low doses to manage a horse that is a safety risk at the track — not to gain a performance advantage, but to protect the horse and rider when transport or a specific environment creates dangerous anxiety levels.
+Acepromazine (“Ace”) is sometimes used in low doses to manage a horse that is a safety risk at the track — not to gain a performance advantage, but to protect the horse and rider when a specific environment creates dangerous anxiety levels.
 This is a veterinary decision, not a training one, and it should never be a substitute for identifying and addressing the underlying cause.

 FAQs: Stress in Racehorses